 Not long ago it was impossible to install hardwood floors on top of concrete because there was no way to secure the boards to the concrete.
 Now, with engineered hardwood floors, you can glue the flooring directly to a concrete floor.
 Engineered wood is made up of several layers of wood lain perpendicular in sequence with a thick top layer of solid hardwood.
-It is actually very strong and does not react to climactic changes like solid hardwood might.
+It is actually very strong and does not react to climatic changes like solid hardwood might.
 Once it is installed, it is virtually indistinguishable from a traditional hardwood floor.

 4. Refinish or Replace?

 If you have hardwood flooring in your home that is stained or otherwise damaged, you may be able to repair sections of it instead of replacing the entire floor.
 Sanding down the finish and staining the wood may also be preferable to replacement.
 The main advantage of replacement is that it takes less time and effort.
 Refinishing a hardwood floor is very labor-intensive and the fumes are very strong.
 The family may be displaced for several days.
-The hardwood flooring available at MacDonald Hardwood is pre-finished and can be installed in a day or two without any fumes.
+The best hardwood flooring available is arguably pre-finished and can be installed in a day or two without any fumes.

 5. What is the climate?